-Figure 11-12 - Typical Fatigue Comparison
+Figure 11-12 - Typical Fatigue Comparison, Ref.
+11.8

 Fastener Geometry and Manufacturing

-Preferably, fasteners that are designed to reduce the stress concentrations should be specified.
-Features such as large under head radius, large thread root radius and close tolerance threads should all be incorporated.
+It is important to specify fasteners that are designed to reduce the stress concentrations , and to incorporate all features such as large under head radius, large thread root radius and close tolerance threads.

-Rolled threads should be specified, and in particular, thread rolling and cold working of the under head radius should be carried out as the final manufacturing operation to guarantee beneficial compressive stresses.
+It is also important to specify rolled threads, and in particular, thread rolling and cold working of the under head radius is carried out as the final manufacturing operation to guarantee beneficial compressive stresses.

 Assembly Methods

 Preload is the most important joint parameter in resisting external loads (see Section 6).
-Hence the most accurate preloading method (appropriate to the assembly) shoulbe be used together with a dry lubrication system that gives the most consistent (rather than the lowest) friction conditions.
+It is important to use the most accurate preloading method (appropriate to the assembly) together with a dry lubrication system that gives the most consistent (rather than the lowest) friction conditions.

-Prevailing torque should be measured during each assembly operation and that torque should added to the torque specified for preloading.
+It is important to measure prevailing torque during each assembly operation and that torque is added to the torque specified for preloading.

 Surface Finish Defects and Other Damage

-It is important to pay special attention to surface finish and Non Destructive Inspection (NDI) procedures for fracture critical fasteners.
+It is important to pay special attention to surface finish and Non Destructive Inspection (NDI) procedures for safe life PFCI fasteners.
 Fatigue life can be greatly reduced by flaws, scratches or abrasions arising either during manufacturing or while in service.

-Other effects that should be considered are differential thermal stresses, stress corrosion and fretting under load.
+Other effects that are important to be considered are differential thermal stresses, stress corrosion and fretting under load.

-Fundamentals of Fracture Mechanics
+Fundamentals of Fracture Control and Fracture Mechanics